 On June 15, 2018, the state agency responsible for administering the Proposition 65 program, the California Office of Environmental Health Hazard Assessment ("OEHHA"), issued a proposed regulation clarifying that cancer warnings are not required for coffee under Proposition 65.
 The California Court of Appeals granted defendants' requests to stay the trial on remedies until a final determination was made on OEHHA's proposed regulation.
+During the interim period, the California Office of Administrative Law approved the proposed regulation on June 3, 2019, and the regulation went into effect on October 1, 2019.
+In response to CERT's objection, the defendants amended their answer to raise the regulation as a complete defense to the claims.
+CERT unsuccessfully challenged the defendants' right to assert the regulation as an affirmative defense but continues to challenge the validity of the regulation.
+During the third quarter of 2020, CERT filed several motions seeking judgment in its favor as a matter of law, and the defendants also filed their own motion.
+The hearing on the motions has been pushed back until at least July 22, 2020, due to COVID-19.
+This past quarter, CERT issued discovery requests seeking information regarding acrylamide in coffee flavorings, thereby introducing a new theory into the lawsuit, over the objection of the defendants.

-The California Office of Administrative Law approved the proposed regulation on June 3, 2019, and the regulation will go into effect on October 1, 2019, which should result in the dismissal of this case.
-However, prior to the approval of the proposed regulation, CERT challenged the authority of OEHHA to propose the regulation.
-Considering the regulation is final, we expect this challenge to continue.
-At this stage of the proceedings, prior to and without knowing whether the trial on remedies issues will move forward in light of the challenge, we are unable to predict or reasonably estimate the potential loss or effect on our operations.
-Accordingly, no loss contingency has been recorded for this matter as of April 30, 2019, as the likelihood of loss is not considered probable or estimable.
+At this stage of the proceedings, prior to and without knowing whether the regulation will stand as a defense or the trial on remedies issues will move forward in light of the challenge, we are unable to predict or reasonably estimate the potential loss or effect on our operations.
+Accordingly, no loss contingency has been recorded for this matter as of April 30, 2020, as the likelihood of loss is not considered probable or estimable.
 The trial court has discretion to impose zero penalties against us or to impose significant statutory penalties if the case proceeds.
 Significant labeling or warning requirements that could potentially be imposed by the trial court may increase our costs and adversely affect sales of our coffee products, as well as involve substantial expense and operational disruption, which could have a material adverse impact on our financial position, results of operations, or cash flows.
-Furthermore, a future appellate court decision could reverse the trial court rulings.
+Furthermore, a future appellate court decision could reverse the earlier trial court rulings should the regulation be held invalid.
 The outcome and the financial impact of settlement, the trial, or the appellate court rulings of the case, if any, cannot be predicted at this time.

-Note 16: Common Shares
+Note 17: Common Shares